wtsi-hgi/wes-qc/docs/wxs-qc_howto.md

 The first script of the genotype QC helps you to analyze different combinations of hard filters and choose optimal values.

-First hard filter that we use, is the random forest bin, determined on the VariantQC step.
+The first hard filter that we use, is the random forest bin, determined on the VariantQC step.
 This filter applies on the variation level, removing all genotypes for the variation above the threshold